nmachine-io/doc-site/docs/concepts/concepts-root.md

 ## What is NMachine?

 You can think of NMachine as:
-- A Helm/Brigade wrapper
+- A Helm wrapper + Brigade substitute
-- A Platform as Code SDK that outputs application-specific Herokus
+- A Platform as Code SDK
+- An application-specific Heroku factory
 - A Kubernetes B2B App Store